nahme05999/face-recognition-and-comparison/README.md

-# Facial Recognition in Python using OpenCV
+# Facial Recognition Web Application
 This web application leverages the power of face recognition to compare a live webcam stream with a database of 40 known faces.
 The application is built using Python and popular libraries such as OpenCV, Streamlit, face_recognition, and MTCNN.

 # Features